TheDataStation/pneuma-seeker/README.md

 # Citation

-If you would like to cite the paper on `Pneuma-Seeker`, please use the following BibTeX entry:
+If you would like to cite the [Pneuma-Seeker paper](https://arxiv.org/abs/2603.10747), please use:
 ```
 @misc{PneumaSeeker2026,
       title={Pneuma-Seeker: A Relational Reification Mechanism to Align AI Agents with Human Work over Relational Data},